bfukumori/nlw-copa/README.md

 ## About

-⚽ nlw-copa - Counter to use with Pomodoro technique.
+⚽ nlw-copa - App to make polls.

 Project developed during the NLW Copa Event from [Rocketseat](https://www.rocketseat.com.br).